alecdeitz/CardinalVstsTraining/README.md

 2. Go to the "Personal Access Tokens" section
 3. Add a new token and give it access to "All Scopes"
 4. Save the token somewhere, you'll only be able to see it once
+5. Go to the "Alternate Credentials" section and add a username/password.
+This will be necessary for later

 ### Create a Build for the project
 1. Pull the project down from source onto your local computer (this will be necessary for later)